CremitHQ/tessera/docs/docs/home.md

    - Robust Validation: Validate client credentials against trusted third-party sources, similar to Vault's approach with Github, LDAP, AppRole, and others, ensuring the authenticity of access requests.

 2. Offer a more secure and privacy-focused alternative to traditional centralized secret management solutions.
-Tessera aims to provide:
+Nebula aims to provide:

    - Improved security against potential compromises of individual authorities in the system.